getter111/readMando/README.md

 ---

-### Fill-in-the-Blank
+### Search Bar
-- An interactive cloze-style activity based on your study deck.
+- Search by Mandarin or English using the search bar.
-- Test your understanding by completing sentences using words from your active vocabulary set.
+- Supports partial matches to help you find relevant vocabulary.
-- Great for retention and active recall.
+- Directly add any word to your personalized vocabulary deck.

----
+___

 ### Story Hub
 - Browse a growing library of stories created by other learners.
-- Revisit your past generated stories and review comprehension questions.
+- Revisit your past generated stories and upvote stories you like.
-- A collaborative and evolving learning resource.
+- See what stories other people are reading.

 ---